 Next, we move on to the reptile house, where we check out a giant tortoise.
 Unlike the monkey, the tortoise has a lot of features that we just can't relate to.
 Its skull is pretty small compared to the rest of its body; it has thick, scaly skin, and what's up with that shell?

 If these structures all look so different due to millions of years of evolution in wildly different environments, how do we know they're homologous to each other?
 How can we be sure they came from a common ancestor?
 Let's use one of the lower leg bones (tibia) as an example.
-We can tell tibiae are homologous in humans, monkeys, tortoises, and turkeys because they always connect with the upper leg bone (femur) and with the bones of foot, and similar muscles connect them to other bones.
+We can tell tibiae are homologous in humans, monkeys, tortoises, and turkeys because they always connect with the upper leg bone (femur) and the bones of the foot, and similar muscles connect them to other bones.

 There are certain bumps and grooves on all the tibiae, and although those features might be a little different from tibia to tibia, they're there, and in roughly the same places.
-Finally, scientists who study development know that the tibia originates in the same way in all these different animals.
+Finally, scientists who study development know that the tibia originates during fetal development in the same way in all these different animals.
 All these lines of evidence support the conclusion that tibiae are homologous in humans, monkeys, tortoises, and turkeys—that is, a long time ago, a common ancestor had a tibia, and over time, evolution has modified the tibia for different animals in different environments.